Last updated: January 22, 2021

 6.2 The following list sets out how we use personal data, and the lawful basis for doing so:

 • Verifying your age.
 We need to verify that you are of legal age to purchase our products, and so we collect Basic Data to do so.
-We need this information in order to be able to fulfil our part of our contract with you, and so collecting this data is necessary to the performance of our contract with you (GDPR art.
+We need this information to be able to fulfill our part of our contract with you, and so collecting this data is necessary to the performance of our contract with you (GDPR art.
 6(1)(b)).

 • Providing customer service.
-Depending upon what you contact us for and request, we will use any and all categories of Personal Data we have in order to provide you with customer service.
-For instance, if you call us to discuss a problem with your shipment, we’ll use Basic Data, Financial and Warranty Data, and likely also Product Data to be able to respond to your query.
-We need this information in order to be able to fulfill our part of our contract with you (GDPR art.
+Depending upon what you contact us for and request, we will use any and all categories of personal data we have in order to provide you with customer service.
+For instance, if you call us to discuss a problem with your shipment, we’ll use Basic Data, Purchase and Warranty Data, and likely also Product Data to be able to respond to your query.
+We need this information to be able to fulfill our part of our contract with you (GDPR art.
 6(1)(b)), and because we have a legitimate interest in being able to respond to your questions (GDPR art.
 6(1)(f)).

 • Product safety, failure diagnosis and correction.
 We want our products to operate in the best way possible for you.
 The more we know about the basic operation and workings of our products, the more quickly we can understand that there is a problem and fix that problem.
 More importantly if there was ever an issue that impacted the safety of PAX users, we would want to discover it and take corrective steps ASAP.
 We therefore use Product Data to monitor the healthy working of PAX devices and the PAX app so that we can analyze trends in failures and bugs to establish whether these are isolated events or product issues that need solving.
 We use Product Data for this purpose because we have a legitimate interest in ensuring consumer safety and resolving product issues (GDPR art.
 6(1)(f)).

 • Marketing to you and others.
 See section 7 below, “Marketing our Products.”